awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 To increase your Aurora Serverless DB cluster's success rate when finding a scaling point, we recommend that you avoid long\-running queries and long\-running transactions\.
 To learn more about scale\-blocking operations and how to avoid them, see [Best practices for working with Amazon Aurora Serverless](http://aws.amazon.com/blogs/database/best-practices-for-working-with-amazon-aurora-serverless/)\.

-Currently, Aurora Serverless v1 tries to find a scaling point for 5 minutes \(300 seconds\)\.
-If Aurora Serverless can't find a scaling point within 5 minutes, the autoscaling operation times out\.
+By default, Aurora Serverless v1 tries to find a scaling point for 5 minutes \(300 seconds\)\.
+You can specify a different timeout period when you create or modify the cluster\.
+The timeout period can be between 10 seconds and 10 minutes \(600 seconds\)\.
+If Aurora Serverless can't find a scaling point within the specified period, the autoscaling operation times out\.

 By default, if autoscaling doesn't find a scaling point before timing out, Aurora Serverless v1 keeps the cluster at the current capacity\.
-This default behavior can be changed when you create or modify your Aurora Serverless DB cluster by selecting the "Force capacity change\.\.\." option\.
+You can change this default behavior when you create or modify your Aurora Serverless DB cluster by selecting the **Force the capacity change** option\.
 For more information, see [Timeout action for capacity changes](#aurora-serverless.how-it-works.timeout-action)\.

 ## Timeout action for capacity changes<a name="aurora-serverless.how-it-works.timeout-action"></a>

-If autoscaling times out with finding a scaling point, by default Aurora keeps the current capacity\.
+If autoscaling times out without finding a scaling point, by default Aurora keeps the current capacity\.
 You can choose to have Aurora force the change by enabling the **Force the capacity change** option\.
-This option is available in the **Capacity settings** section of the Create database page, when you create the cluster\.
+This option is available in the **Autoscaling timeout and action** section of the Create database page, when you create the cluster\.
 + **\[ \] Force the capacity change** – By default, this option is deselected\.
 Leave this option unchecked to have your Aurora Serverless DB cluster's capacity to remain unchanged if the scaling operation times out without finding a scaling point\.
 + **\[X\] Force the capacity change** – Choosing this option causes your Aurora Serverless DB cluster to enforce the capacity change, even without a scaling point\.
 Before enabling this option, be aware of the consequences of this choice\.
   + Any in\-process transactions are interrupted, and the following error message appears\.